Ian Lawlor

 Lawlor was born in Dublin and played youth football with Home Farm and Manchester City before starting his professional career with an emergency loan to Barnet.
 After spending time on loan at Bury, Lawlor moved to Doncaster Rovers.
 He would join Oldham Athletic on a season-long loan in 2020.
+Lawlor then joined Dundee for two seasons, winning the Scottish Championship with them.

 Lawlor has played for the Republic of Ireland at youth level and received call-ups to the first team.

 Early life

 Lawlor's father, John, was a goalkeeper at a junior level and inspired his son, helping him with training beyond that which was scheduled for him.
 As part of this training, Lawlor would often watch videos of Oliver Kahn.

 His first youth club was St. Malachy's in Edenmore, from which he moved to the more high-profile Home Farm academy.
 Here he was spotted by Manchester City scout Mick Collins.

 Lawlor went to school at Chanel College in Dublin, playing football for his school team.